An introduction to Neural Networks

 All this is saying is that by taking the derivative of the error function with respect to a weight or a bias in the network, we can tell where we are on the graph of our error function and in what direction to adjust our weight or bias to get to a point where we reach a local minima.

-Suppose we pass our neural network’s output to an error function and the graph of the output looks like this:
+Suppose we pass our neural network’s output to an error function the graph of might be reflected by one of the points below.

 Sankofa or “Back Propagation”